 - Painful sexual intercourse

-- Reduced libido and interest in sexual activity
+- Reduced libido (desire for sexual activity)

 - Perform weight-bearing exercise, such as walking 20 to 30 minutes per day.